SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Results

 \section{Results}

 Fig.~\ref{fig:discrepancy-results} reports the recall of the top-performing models (full results in Table~\ref{tab:detailed-results}).
-Overall, GPT-5 performs best, achieving a recall of $45.7\%$, but leaving considerable room for improvement.
-On the synthetic data, $71.3\%$ are detected by the model.
-Crucially, we observe a strong correlation ($r=0.94$) between recall on real and synthetic data (see \S\ref{sec:real-vs-synthetic-recall}), validating the synthetic subset as a reliable proxy for real-world discrepancies.
-While general scaling laws can be observed (i.e., models trained with more compute and data perform better), GPT-OSS 20B is an exception on our task, outperforming its 120B variant.
-We attribute this, on the one hand, to the self-preference bias of the judge, rating its own outputs better \citep{llm-evaluators-recognize-panickssery-etal-2024}, and on the other hand, to the model's verbosity.
-GPT-OSS 20B makes, on average, $5.1$ predictions per paper, while the 120B model only makes $4.5$, giving the smaller variant a higher chance to match the discrepancy at the expense of precision.
-Additionally, we find that GPT-5 Mini outperforms GPT-5 Codex, despite the latter being the larger model (Codex is based on GPT-5).
-While Codex is generally superior in code generation, for \scicodeqa code and natural language understanding are both crucial, and we conjecture that the general instruction-following and reasoning abilities of GPT-5 and GPT-5 Mini are more helpful than specialized coding knowledge.
+Overall, Gemini 3.1 Pro and GPT-5 Mini perform best, achieving a recall of $46.7\%$, leaving considerable room for improvement.
+On the synthetic data, GPT-5 detects $70.0\%$ of discrepancies.
+Crucially, we observe a strong correlation ($r=0.94$) between recall on real and synthetic data, validating the synthetic subset as a reliable proxy for ranking models (see \S\ref{sec:real-vs-synthetic-recall}).
+While general scaling laws can be observed (i.e., models trained with more compute and data perform better), GPT-5 Mini and GPT-OSS 20B are exceptions in our task, slightly outperforming their larger variants.
+We attribute this partly to the self-preference bias of the judge for GPT-OSS, rating its own outputs better \citep{llm-evaluators-recognize-panickssery-etal-2024}, and partly to the model's verbosity.
+GPT-5 Mini and GPT-OSS 20B on average make $5.3$ and $5.8$ predictions per paper, while GPT-5 and GPT-OSS 120B make only $4.6$ and $5.0$ predictions, giving the smaller variants a higher chance to match the discrepancy at the expense of precision.
+Additionally, we find GPT-5 Codex to be inferior, despite being a larger model than GPT-5 Mini (Codex is based on GPT-5).
+While Codex is generally superior in code generation, for \scicodeqa, code and natural language understanding are both crucial, and we conjecture that the general instruction-following and reasoning abilities of GPT-5 and GPT-5 Mini are more helpful than specialized coding knowledge.\looseness=-1